aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/encryption-and-decryption/decrypt-excel-file/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Workbook/DeleteDecryptWorkbook) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use **cURL** to access Aspose.Cells web services easily.
-The following example shows how to make calls to the Cloud API with cURL.
+The following example shows how to call the Cloud API with cURL.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}